Jennifer on Cancerous Tumor

 Q-3) How do you keep yourself updated about your disease?
-Please specify if you are a member of an advocacy group; depending on government initiatives or reading about your disease.
+Please specify if you are a member of an advocacy group.
+Also, do you depend on government initiatives or reading about your disease?

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?